Care-Bear/ras-pi/README.md

 - Install Iceweasel
 - Clone the repo
-- install the Python packages
+- Install the required Python packages
 - Download and move the geckodriver binary to `/usr/local/bin`
 - Create LXDE autostart entry to run the script on start up